389ds/389ds.github.io/docs/389ds/design/otp-password-policy.md

 ### OTP policy

-OTP policy is set in the password policy with **passwordOTPMaxUse** and **passwordOTPExpDelay**.
-The password policy can be global or local ('pwdpolicysubentry').
+OTP policy is set in the password policy with **passwordOTPMaxUse**, **passwordOTPDelayExpireAt** and **passwordOTPDelayValidFrom**.
+The password policy can be global ('cn=config') or local ('pwdpolicysubentry').
 The OTP policy trigger is that the administrator sets a temporary password that, once bound, the user must change.
 As a consequence the OTP policy also requires **passwordMustChange: on**.
 The password policy may look like:

     dn: cn="cn=nsPwPolicyEntry,uid=jdoe,ou=people,dc=example,dc=com",
          cn=nsPwPolicyContainer,ou=people,dc=example,dc=com